 One sauced, one not.
 We are here to please all rib lovers!

-Since joining Winston Industries/Collectramatic Team in 2002, I can say that I have heard since day one that “Collectramatic fries the best tasting chicken.”
+Since being a part of the Winston Industries/Collectramatic Team since 2002, I can say that I have heard since day one that “Collectramatic fry’s the best tasting chicken”.
 When I started, I just thought that was what everyone working at Winston Industries said.
-Of course you would say we make the best chicken, because we build the best fryers, right?
+Of course you would say we make the best chicken, because we build the best fryers, right!

-A few years later, I got the chance to go to the KFC USA National Show in Orlando, Florida.
-While at the show, I heard from numerous Franchisees that “Collectramatic” fries the best Original Recipe Chicken!
+A few years later, I got the chance to go to the KFC USA National Show in Orlando, Fla.
+While at the show, I heard from numerous Franchisees that “Collectramatic” Fry’s the best Original Recipe Chicken!
 Now I realized that the company line of frying the best chicken wasn’t something we made up.
 It’s something our customers say and share with others!

-In 2013, I started calling on KFC Franchisees in the US.
-I can honestly say, I still hear from franchisees that Collectramatic fries the best tasting chicken.
+In 2013, I started calling on KFC Franchisee’s in the USA.
+I can honestly say, I still hear from franchisees that Collectramatic fry’s the best tasting chicken.
 Even the Colonel said it many years ago.

 Don’t take my word for it though, take a look at these testimonials and see why!

 According to some in the restaurant business, the traditional method for cooking the perfect fried rice is to cook the rice, chill it in a walk-in cooler overnight, and then stir fry cold rice the next day.
-This method, creates an opportunity for bacteria growth.
-The USDA has established that bacteria which can cause illness grows much faster in the temperature danger zone between 40°F and 140°F. USDA guidelines.
+This method, however, does create an opportunity for bacteria growth.
+The USDA has established that bacteria which can cause illness grows much faster in the temperature danger zone between 40 degrees and 140 degrees.
+USDA guidelines.

-When the rice is quickly chilled below 40°F, it reduces the opportunity for bacteria growth.
+When the rice is chilled below 40 degrees quickly, it reduces the opportunity for bacteria growth.
 Easier said than done!
 The reason being that rice is often stored in 4″ or 6″ deep hotel pans.
 The deeper the hotel pan, the greater the mass of rice, and the longer it takes that rice to cool down, potentially placing it within the temperature danger zone.
 Plus, rice is often placed in a walk-in cooler to chill, and this forces the cooler to work harder to remain cold.
-If hot rice is placed at room temperature to begin cooling, it could take hours, and is even more likely to put the rice in the temperature danger zone.
+If hot rice is placed at room temperature to begin cooling, it could take hours and is even more likely to put the rice in the temperature danger zone.